Merri/nom/README.md

 [Working sample at CodePen](http://codepen.io/Merri/full/YPbwBB/).

 Length of this example can be greatly reduced by using ES2015 as it allows lambda syntax for functions.
 Of course that means you need to use a preprocessor as browser support for the new EcmaScript standard isn't complete yet.
 In future the length will go down a bit as `nom.text` hasn't been removed as it's replacement solution isn't written just yet.

+# Requirements

+These are more like recommendations than hard requirements.
+You'll simply get broader browser support.
+With no help Nom is IE10+ and Android 4.4+.

+1. es5shim
+2. requestAnimationFrame polyfill

+[Can I Use... requestAnimationFrame](http://caniuse.com/#search=requestanimationframe) shows quite a good approximation of the minimum browser support without any aid.